 I should add that I am not much for fly fishing, and I once read the sentiment in a book by that great outdoor humorist Patrick McManus where he stated that his casting ability in fly fishing resembled, “an old lady trying to hit a bee with a broom handle.”
 I very much identify with that sentiment, but I would be willing to take up the Tenkara method or at least give it a try.
 It removes much of the technicality and prohibitive price of gear that is often associated with fly fishing, making it a good idea for beginners or anyone looking for a simple yet fun option.

-The Tenkara methodology is a great example of minimalist fishing because it’s the best-established form currently available.
+The Tenkara methodology (here’s an excellent book on the subject) is a great example of minimalist fishing because it’s the best-established form currently available.
 There are any number of instructional videos available on the web as well as a plethora of written resources.
 If you are the sort of person who likes easily accessible material and a clear, concise set of guidelines, this would be a lovely introduction to minimalist fishing as a whole.

 Minimalist fishing is hardly restricted to fly fishing.
 It can be applied to almost any fishing discipline, be it specific to a type of fish or a type of body of water.
 All it takes is some brain power and the willingness to try doing one of your favorite pass times with less.
 Hopefully, that means less stress and hassle, not just less gear.
 Though I have to say, I would not do minimalist ice fishing, as I prefer not to get frostbite.